This Day In Writing History

 Marlowe, a great playwright second only to the Bard, had been a secret agent for the English government.
 A popular theory suggests that he faked his death for reasons of safety, then used an actor named William Shakespeare as a front for his future plays.

 A more mundane theory states that Shakespeare's plays were a collaborative effort, written by Shakespeare and the actors in his company.
 All these theories are just that - theories that currently cannot and may never be proven.

-The timeless themes of Shakespeare's plays make them adaptable in the modern world.
+The timeless themes of Shakespeare's plays make them adaptable at time and by any culture.
 In 1957, the legendary Japanese filmmaker Akira Kurosawa released his classic film Throne of Blood - an adaptation of Macbeth set in feudal Japan.

-A more recent American film adaptation of Macbeth sets Shakespeare's classic tragedy in modern corporate America.
+A more recent adaptation of Macbeth, starring Patrick Stewart, sets Shakespeare's classic tragedy in Russia during World War II.
 As Hamlet once said, the play's the thing.